 Paper production has a major environmental impact as it contributes to air, water, and land pollution.
 Trees are cut down to provide raw material, and paper mills produce emissions as a result of energy consumption and consume large amounts of water in the production process.
 Finally, wastepaper makes up a large amount of municipal waste in Japan.

 In recent years, there have been changes in the behavior of both businesses and consumers as environmental issues such as pollution and climate change gained importance.
 To reduce waste and effectively use resources, the paper industry established a system of recycling wastepaper by using it as a raw material to produce new paper products.
 Since paper is made from wood, it is defined as a renewable resource and its recovery is crucial.
-Amounting to over 80 percent in recent years, paper had one of the highest recycling rates in Japan.
-Major Japanese paper companies such as Oji Holdings mostly used wastepaper to produce cardboard, newspapers, and magazines.
+Amounting to over 79 percent in recent years, paper had one of the highest recycling rates in Japan.

 This text provides general information.
 Statista assumes no